 Here are some commonly used CSS properties and their effects:

-1. word-break: break-all;This property will make the browser force a line break between any characters, even in the middle of a word.It is very suitable for processing languages without space separation such as Chinese, Japanese, and Korean, or when you need to ensure that super long English words or URL links do not overflow under any circumstances.
+1. word-break: break-all;This attribute will force the browser to break lines between any characters, even in the middle of a word.It is very suitable for processing languages without space separation such as Chinese, Japanese, Korean, or when you need to ensure that no matter how long the English word or URL link is, it will not overflow.

-Through these CSS properties, we can more accurately control the line break effect of text in the visual layer, ensuring that the content can be presented elegantly under various screen sizes and layouts.
+By using these CSS properties, we can more accurately control the line break effect of text on the visual level, ensuring that the content can be presented elegantly on various screen sizes and layouts.

-To achieve truly flexible and robust text wrapping control, **it is necessary to combine the use of Anqi CMS**.wordwrapwith filters and CSS.
+To achieve truly flexible and robust text wrapping control, **the practice is to combine the use of Anqi CMS's**wordwrapFilters and CSS.

-Scene one: Main content is in English, supplemented with long links or complex code.
+Scenario one: The main content is in English, supplemented with long links or complex code.

-For English content,wordwrapThe filter can be used to perform an initial, logical segmentation at the backend, ensuring a rough length for each line.
-Then, we can apply CSS to the HTML elements containing content.overflow-wrap: break-word;orword-break: break-all;As an “insurance”.
-This way, evenwordwraplong URLs or technical terms that cannot be processed can be forced to wrap with CSS, avoiding overflow.
+For English content,wordwrapThe filter can perform an initial, logical segmentation on the backend, ensuring that each line is roughly of the same length.
+Then, we can apply CSS to the HTML elements containing the content.overflow-wrap: break-word;orword-break: break-all;As an 'insurance', evenwordwrapvery long URLs or technical terms that cannot be processed can be forced to wrap with CSS to avoid overflow.

 Template example: